Signage + Wayfinding

 Being able to consider wayfinding at the start of a project means we can create designs that affect much more than just signage – we create journeys that work on a physical, digital and emotional level and seamlessly integrate into an interior space.
 Wayfinding is an integrated part of the design process, the visual cues we create – either through the design language, lighting or the interior finishes – can help direct and steer users through large and complex environments.

-“We have completed an extensive project with PriestmanGoode – across many touchpoints and many locations – that considered every detail of the products and services to create a seamless customer experience which we hope will be reflected in our customer satisfaction”
+“We have completed an extensive project with PriestmanGoode – across many touchpoints and many locations – that considered every detail of the products and services.
+Our customers love this new seamless experience and we can see their appreciation from our satisfaction measurements.”

 Mustafa Mucahitoglu, Customer Experience Manager, Turkish Airlines